Henry Mee: Exhibitions

 The Parliamentary Works of Art Committee commissioned Mee to paint Prime Minister Margaret Thatcher, former Prime Ministers Lord (Harold) Wilson, and Lord (Alec) Douglas-Home, Lord (Denis) Healey and the Queen.

-On 28 September 1995 The British Red Cross unveiled Henry Mee's portrait of Princess Diana at Christie's London.
-The Princess sat for Mee at Kensington Palace.
+On 28 September 1995, the British Red Cross unveiled Henry Mee's portrait of Princess Diana at Christie's London. he Princess sat for Mee at Kensington Palace.

-September 2001 Fine Art Society London, retrospective exhibition Henry Mee Portraits of Eminent Britons.
+In September 2001, the Fine Art Society London held a retrospective exhibition, Henry Mee: Portraits of Eminent Britons.

 Lord Bragg wrote the catalogue notes for New British Eminencies.
-His sitters were: Prime Minister Boris Johnson MP; Governor of the Bank of England Lord (Mervyn) King; Chancellor of the Exchequer George Osborne MP; First Secretary of State Foreign and Commonwealth Affairs Lord (William) Hague of Richmond; Lord Chancellor and Secretary of State for Justice Lord (Kenneth) Clarke of Nottingham CH QC PC; Lord (Alistair) Darling of Roulanish, Chancellor of the Exchequer; Alastair Campbell, Downing Street Director of Communications and Strategy; General Sir Mike Jackson GCB CBE DSO ADC DL, Chief of the General Staff; David Miliband MP, Secretary of State for Foreign and Commonwealth Affairs; Lord (Chris) Patten CH PC Governor Hong Kong 1992-7, Chancellor Oxford University, Chairman BBC Trust; Sir Vince Cable MP, Secretary of State for Business, President of the Board of Trade; The Baroness (Eliza) Manningham-Buller DCB, Director General of MI5; The Baroness (PD) James of Holland Park CBE FRSA FRSL, Author; Sir George Martin CBE, Beatles Producer, Parlophone; The Lord (Melvyn) Bragg of Wigton, Chancellor University of Leeds, Editor of the South Bank Show; Gerald Scarfe CBE RDI; and Lord in Appeal in Ordinary Lord (Leonard) Hoffmann of Chedworth PC BCL MA.
+His sitters were: Prime Minister Boris Johnson; Governor of the Bank of England Lord (Mervyn) King; Chancellor of the Exchequer George Osborne; First Secretary of State Foreign and Commonwealth Affairs Lord (William) Hague of Richmond; Lord Chancellor and Secretary of State for Justice Lord (Kenneth) Clarke of Nottingham; Lord (Alistair) Darling of Roulanish (Chancellor of the Exchequer); Alastair Campbell (Downing Street Director of Communications and Strategy); General Sir Mike Jackson (Chief of the General Staff); David Miliband (Secretary of State for Foreign and Commonwealth Affairs); Lord (Chris) Patten (Governor of Hong Kong 1992-97, Chancellor Oxford University, Chairman BBC Trust); Sir Vince Cable (Secretary of State for Business, President of the Board of Trade); The Baroness (Eliza) Manningham-Buller (Director General of MI5); author Baroness (PD) James of Holland Park; Sir George Martin (Beatles Producer, Parlophone); The Lord (Melvyn) Bragg of Wigton (Chancellor University of Leeds, Editor of the South Bank Show); Gerald Scarfe; and Lord in Appeal in Ordinary Lord (Leonard) Hoffmann of Chedworth.

 Henry Mee is married with two sons and lives in Hampstead.